bezurn004/Obsi-Forge-Apedia/Oracles/Miscellaneous/OCL_Combat Action.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Combat Action Oracle"
+  - "Combat Action Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Combat"
+PageCategory: Combat
+PageOrder: 2

 ## Oracle
-Oracle: "Misc"
+Oracle: Misc
 OracleFocus: "Combat Action"
-OracleDescriptor: "Inspire an action for a foe in a fight, particuarllly when in a bad spot."
+OracleDescriptor: "Inspire an action for a foe in a fight, particularly when in a bad spot."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Miscellaneous|Miscellaneous]]: Combat Action
-Use this oracle to help inspire an action for a foe in a fight.
-When you’re not sure what an enemy does next, particularly when they have you in a bad spot, roll on this oracle and interpret the result as appropriate to the nature of the enemy and your objective.
+Inspire an action for a foe in a fight, particularly when in a bad spot.

 ## Oracle: Combat Action
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> Use this oracle to help inspire an action for a foe in a fight.
+When you’re not sure what an enemy does next, particularly when they have you in a bad spot, roll on this oracle and interpret the result as appropriate to the nature of the enemy and your objective. ^guidance-ISSF-Core1-0-OclCombatAction

 | 1d100 | Result |
 |:---:|:--- |
 | 1-3 | Block a path or cut off an objective |